 LG G Pad 8.3 now available from Best Buy's website, hitting stores on Nov.
-3Alex Wagner - Deputy Managing Editor, News Desk
+3Alex Wagner - Editorial Director of News and Content

 After first introducing us to the G Pad 8.3 back at the tail-end of August, LG today detailed its U.S. launch plans for its new tablet.
 The LG G Pad 8.3 is now available for purchase from Best Buy's website with 16GB of built-in storage and either a black or white paint job for $349.99.
 Consumers that'd prefer a more hands-on, brick and mortar buying experience will be able to snag a G Pad 8.3 from Best Buy stores starting on Nov.
 3. As a quick refresher, here's the spec rundown of the LG G Pad 8.3: